 |Proposed Parkway West and New Tunnel|

 Construction began on July 25, 1950 when Governor James Duff tossed the first spade of dirt.
-On October 15, 1953, the first section of expressway opened from Saw Mill Run Boulevard to its western terminus near the airport with traffic using the West End Bypass to detour around the unfinished tunnel and bridge.
+On October 15, 1953, Governor John Fine and other dignitaries joined together on a platform at the Carnegie interchange to open the first section of expressway between Saw Mill Run Boulevard and its western terminus near the airport.
+Authorities said the 15-minute drive between downtown and the airport would be the "shortest trip to a major air terminal" in any city in the country.
+Traffic utilized the West End Bypass to detour around the unfinished tunnel and bridge.
 On July 11, 1954 contracts for the initial design of the tunnels were awarded.
 The groundbreaking for the tunnel was held on April 17, 1957 with the drilling commencing on August 28, 1957.
 The price tag for the project would be $17 million.
 On March 31, 1958, Mayor David L. Lawrence and Governor George L. Leader pushed the button that triggered the blast to eliminate the last amount of rock between the two tunnel bores from the opening in the side of Mount Washington facing downtown Pittsburgh.
 The Fort Pitt Bridge opened at 11 AM on June 19, 1959, which connected downtown to West Carson Street and replaced the old Point Bridge.
 At the time, it was the only double-decked, tied-arch bridge.
 The bridge became the center of attention three years later when a man climbed to the top of the arch on the upriver side and threatened to jump.
 In one of the first instances of television capturing a breaking story live, a KDKA-TV cameraman followed the man to the top to talk him down.
 Unfortunately, he was not successful as the man jumped into the Monongahela.

 The $16 million Fort Pitt Tunnels opened at 2 PM on September 1, 1960, completing the Penn-Lincoln Parkway from Monroeville to the Airport.
 Originally conceived as a toll facility, Governor David Lawrence remarked at the opening: "As you know, this tunnel was originally intended as a toll facility.
 The fact that it is being opened, today, as a toll-free tunnel is one of the better pieces of news we have had for this community."
 The tunnels are 3,600 feet in length with 14 feet of clearance.
 Each portal has four centrifugal fans that push air through the tunnels and remove car exhaust.